dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 Now, to make your circuit simulatable, you should note that:

 1. You do not have to draw the whole schematic again from scratch.
-You can `CTRL+C` copy the schematic you have already drawn for PCB layout and `CTRL+SHIFT+V` paste it into a new schematic canvas and then save it into a new Project folder (with maybe the same name but with “simulation copy” or something added to the end to avoid the Design Manager flagging up duplicates or you accidentally editing the original);
+You can `CTRL+C` copy the schematic you have already drawn for the PCB layout and `CTRL+SHIFT+V` paste it into a new schematic canvas and then save it into a new Project folder (with maybe the same name but with “simulation copy” or something added to the end to avoid the Design Manager flagging up duplicates or you accidentally editing the original);

 2. You should then remove anything from the schematic that you do not want to include in the simulation.
 Connectors and mechanical items such as heatsinks and often manually operated switches can be removed.
 (Although there are situations where these items may need to be included in the simulation; that is getting off the topic and into advanced simulation territory so we will leave it there for the moment…)

 3. You may want to replace a simple battery or - to simplify the simulation, reduce the size of the simulation output file and reduce the simulation time, a complicated power supply - with a simple spice V voltage source.
 You will almost certainly need to add some sort of voltage or current signal input source such as a simple SIN or PULSE source or maybe something more complex such as the EasyEDA electret microphone model, a guitar pickup model, a photodiode or an optoisolator.
 If you are simulating a power supply or a power amplifier of some sort, you may also need to add a representative load of some sort.
 Unless you are specifically simulating the effects of wiring impedances for Power Integrity, you can usually omit any power supply decoupling capacitors hung directly off the supply rails: they have no effect, clutter up the circuit, generate lots of useless output data and add to the simulation time;

 4. Your circuits **must** have a **GND** net.
 You can use a NetLabel or NetFlag to add one.
 You can call this net GND or 0 (the numeral zero);